eProsima/AML-IP/README.md

 to exploit the distributed and concurrent learning capabilities of AML.
 Thus, AML-IP is a communication framework that makes the transport protocols abstracted from the user, creating a platform that communicates each node without requiring the user to be concerned about communication issues.
-It also allows the creation of complex distributed networks with one or multiple users working on the same problem.

 ---